Paternity leave and pay

 Paternity pay and paternity leave have different eligibilities

-• The mother’s husband or partner (this includes same-sex partners)
+• Mother’s husband or partner (this includes same-sex partners)

-• The child’s legal adopter (who is not taking adoption pay and leave)
+• Child’s legal adopter (who is not taking adoption pay and leave)

 • Be an employee, and have been continuously employed for at least 26 weeks by the time the due date is 15 weeks away (the ‘qualifying week’)